PrestaShop/docs/themes/smarty/smarty.rst

 {widget_block}
 ^^^^^^^^^^^^^^^

-Even better you can rewrite the template on the go. the module will use your smarty code instead of loading the template file.
+Even better, you can rewrite the template on the go.
+The module will use your Smarty code instead of loading the template file.

-With ps_linklist example, instead of using `ps_linklist/ps_linklist/views/templates/hook/linkblock.tpl`, you can override it this way:
+Taking the ps_linklist module as an example, instead of using `ps_linklist/ps_linklist/views/templates/hook/linkblock.tpl`, you can override it this way:

 .. code-block:: smarty